Adaptive Group Robust Ensemble Knowledge Distillation: Experimental Results

-\paragraph{Impact of the model capacity.} In this experiment, we study whether the student's network capacity is a source of the implication of spurious feature learning in ensemble KD.
-In particular, we perform the same experiments as previously but using self-distillation, i.e., we use the same architecture for the student and teacher models (i.e., resnet50); we report the results on Waterbirds and Celeba datasets in Table~\ref{tab:self_distilation} {\update and provide results with resnet34 student in the Supplementary~\ref{app:supplemental_expe} (Figure~\ref{fig:student_model_capacity})}.
-The ensemble KD methods with self-distillation significantly improve the worst-case test group accuracy.
-The gap between the teacher models and students is reduced compared to KD with a smaller capacity student model (i.e., resnet18 in Table\ref{tab:main-results}).
+In this experiment, we study whether the student's network capacity is a source of the implication of spurious feature learning in ensemble KD. {\updated The capacity here represents the number of trainable parameters of the model.
+For example, our ResNet-50 teacher models have around 25.6M parameters, substantially larger than ResNet-18 student models with approximately 11M parameters.
+We perform the same experiments as previously, but using self-distillation, i.e., we use the same architecture for the student and teacher models (e.g., {\SyT ResNet-50} on image tasks).} Results in Table~\ref{tab:self_distilation} show that ensemble KD methods with self-distillation significantly improve the worst-group test accuracy.
+The gap between the teacher models and students is reduced compared to KD settings in Table~\ref{tab:main-results}, where the students' models have smaller capacity.
 The results indicate that the students' higher capacity can help the network learn more core features and reduce the influence of spurious features in the last layer.
-On the other hand, \AGREKD~ outperforms other baselines, showing that our adaptive weighting scheme effectively guides the student models to focus on minimizing worst-case group error during training.
+On the other hand, \acrshort{agrekd} outperforms other baselines, showing that our adaptive weighting scheme effectively guides the student models to focus on minimizing worst-case group error during training.
 We further illustrate the effectiveness of our weighting scheme in the next experiment by adjusting the number of debiased teachers in the ensemble.